 During training I worked as an honorary psychotherapist in an NHS hospital mental health setting, and in a hospice.
 Since 2014 I have been in private practice, working with adult clients who have a range of issues including trauma, anxiety, depression, dissociative disorders (DDNOS), and life transitions.
 I’ve been working online with clients since 2016.

 I am a UKCP registered integrative psychotherapist, an HCPC registered Art Psychotherapist, and an ACTO registered online therapist.
 I have a Master’s degree and Postgraduate Diploma (level 7) in Integrative Arts Psychotherapy.
 I have completed full basic training in EMDR, as accredited by EMDR Europe.
 I have AEDP Level III, and am currently working towards certification in AEDP.
-I have a diploma in Relational Supervision, and have recently been training towards a second diploma in Digital Supervision.
+I have a diploma in Relational Supervision, and a diploma in Digital Supervision.

 What I Can’t Help With